ADA-research/Sparkle/README.md

   $ conda activate sparkle
 ```

+For detailed instalation instructions see the documentation: https://sparkle-ai.readthedocs.io/

 ## Examples

 See the `Examples` directory for some examples on how to use `Sparkle`.
 All commands need to be executed from the root directory.